yczhang-seu/yc-PhotoWakeUp/README.md

 1. Find a proper input image.
 The position of the human needs to nearly be at the center, and the human should not include self-occlusion.
 Use the modified `SPIN`: https://github.com/yczhang-seu/SPIN to generate the cropped input (larger input will be cropped to 224* 224), the depth maps and the smpl models.
 2. Generate masks of the cropped input image and smpl models, this could be manually done by Adobe Photoshop.<br>
 3. Put the masks and depth maps in file `data`.
 Modify the dirs in `main.py`, then run the code.
 To check if the contours are matched properly, use `pc.dispCorres()`, and if the matching is not good enough, increase the last param of `pc.dpBoundarymatch()` （e.g. from 32 to 64).<br>
 4. Check the model in file `output`.
 The obj file could be displayed and modified in Maya2019.
 To change the thickness of the model, change the related param in `outputvert()`.
-If you want to generate a new obj model, please delete the old one first. <br>
+If you want to generate a new model, please delete the old one first. <br>
 5. Use Maya2019 to add texture and background, make animation, etc.<br>

 # Please note
 As a beginner project in python, the result is far from perfect.
-The generated model is quite coarse, and further manual adjustments are needed in most cases.
+The generated models are quite coarse, and further manual adjustments are needed in most cases.
 If you have any suggestions to make the project better, please let me know!